d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 Note that in practice we *increase* the minibatch size $k$-fold when training on $k$ GPUs such that each GPU has the same amount of work to do as if we were training on a single GPU only.
 On a 16-GPU server this can increase the minibatch size considerably and we may have to increase the learning rate accordingly.
 Also note that batch normalization in :numref:`sec_batch_norm` needs to be adjusted, e.g., by keeping a separate batch normalization coefficient per GPU.
-In what follows we will use LeNet in :numref:`sec_lenet` as the toy network to illustrate multi-GPU training.
+In what follows we will use a toy network to illustrate multi-GPU training.

 ```{.python .input}
 %matplotlib inline